 In the case of larger aquariums, you can keep some other fish with Damselfish who are semi-aggressive.
 Some good tank mates can be Clownfish, Tangs, Dwarf Angelfish, Dottybacks, Bottom Dwelling Gobbies, Dartfish, Hawkfish, Puffer Fish, and some Cichlids, etc.

-There are not much of sexual differences between males and females in case of Damselfish.
-In the case of Blue Damselfish, females may have a black spot on their body while males do not.
+There are not many sexual differences between males and females in the case of Damselfish.
+In the case of Blue Damselfish, females may have a black spot on their bodies while males do not.

 Moreover, around 4 females can spawn with the same male one after another.
 The males protect their eggs until they hatch and then can even move onto the nest with more number of eggs to get females to spawn with them.

 However, in the case of the tank, as there are not many partners that can be found, the male makes a nesting site and that attracts females.